-How to Get Started With Macramé
+How to Get Started in Macramé

 Fancy giving macrame a go but not sure how to start?
 The amazing Isabella Strambio from @_twome has created the perfect guide for how to create the basic macrame knots so you can complete your first project.
 Once you have mastered these knots then try Isabella’s macrame Christmas tree project.

 - Slip the folded string on top of the object (wooden stick/rope for example) where the knot will be tied

 - Pull the cord up around the object you are tying the knot over, without twisting the strings, then pull the other two strands through the loop.

 - To tighten the Lark’s Head knot, hold the two cords in one hand and the object you tied around in the other and pull.

 You need two folded cords secured with a lark’s head knot, so you have four strings to work with.

 - Move working cord 1 over cords 2 and 3, heading right.
 Pass it under the working cord 4.

 - Move working cord 4 to the left, passing it under the two middle cords and over working cord 1.
 Pull on both working cords to tighten the knot, while holding the middle cords steady.